EShenoda/Android-Illustrations/README.md

 ### Android TV

-__Main concepts__: Customize starter application, add custom data with rows and columns.
-Self research code explanation.
+__Main concepts__: Customize a starter application to display custom data containing rows and columns.
+Self research the topics below.

 Topics of research: